BruceEckel/WinterTechForum-hugo/content/overview/index.md

 - Price: $750

-- When scheduling, please [note that there are events]({{< relref "schedule/index.md" >}}) the afternoon of the 26th and the morning of the 4th.
+- When scheduling, please [note that there are events]({{< relref "schedule/index.md" >}}) the morning of the 25th and the morning of the 2th.

 - If you've previously attended any Crested Butte events and need a break on the fee, <a href="https://wintertechforum.com/contact/">make a